This report shows data entered as of April 25, 2017 at 5:08:51 PM

 Possible contaminated fill.

-Site contaminanats represent potential human health threats through direct contact, incidental ingestion, or inhalation.
-They may also represent potential ecological threats to fish and protected migratory waterfowl in Columbia Slough, or to Critical Habitat for Threatened and Endangered salmonids downstream from the site.
+Site contaminanats in soils represent potential human health threats through direct contact, incidental ingestion, or inhalation.
+They may also represent potential ecological threats to fish and protected migratory waterfowl in Columbia Slough.

 There are also a number of industrial wells within 1/4 mile of the site.
 Groundwater contaminants could affect industrial water use or represent an exposure threat through direct human contact.

-Stormwater runoff from the southern portion of the site is directed to a brick lined manhole which is piped to the municipal stormsewer.
+Prior to 2015, Stormwater runoff from the southern portion of the site was directed to a brick lined manhole and to the municipal stormsewer.

 |Status of Investigative or Remedial Action:||